kiddiRU/Verk1_H1/designDocument/sketch.md

 - Change team name
 - Team captain can transfer his authority to a player in team
 - Teams can switch from clubs
+- Need password to login

 ## NON-Functional
 ### A
-- Randomize team list for tournaments
+- Menus should have a "back" option when appropriate
+- The system should not crash due to invalid data
+- The players personal data should not be visible to the spectator
+- Only the team captain can modify the team
-- ??No one but the organizer can create a club or tournament??
+- Only the organizer can create tournaments and clubs
+- Code must follow Python type_hinting everywhere
+- Code must follow the snake casing naming convention
 ### B

 ### C